NN0X/AdventOfCode-2025/README.md

 ### Day 11 - Python

 ### Day 12 - C++

+## Thoughts
+### C
+I love C.

+### Rust
+Better than expected.
+Felt very intuitive for simple tasks.

+### Zig
+Unusable.
+Even reading a file feels like black magic.

+### Go
+Exquisite.
+For the first time using it, it was very intuitive and productive.

 ## License
 This repository is licensed under the [MIT License](LICENSE.md).